Zingabopp/BeatSaberModdingTools/README.md

     1. Copy [ProjectName.csproj.user](https://github.com/Zingabopp/BeatSaberTemplates/blob/master/ProjectName.csproj.user) to your project folder and rename so ProjectName matches the name on your .csproj file.
     2. Open the csproj.user file and put the path to your Beat Saber folder inside the \<BeatSaberFolder> tag.

-# BSIPA Full Template
+# Available Templates
-* This template demonstrates how to create a basic mod and use CustomUI.
+* **BSIPA Full Template:** This template demonstrates how to create a basic plugin and use CustomUI.
 It also has examples for using Harmony and ReflectionUtil.

-# BSIPA Core Template
+* **BSIPA Core Template:** This template creates a bare plugin.
-* This template creates a bare plugin.
+* **BSIPA Disableable Template:** This template creates a plugin that can be enable/disabled while the game is running.